Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 An introduction to the global principles that structure tourism, the nature and operation of the tourist industry and the impact, development and management issues that arise from tourism.

-The tourism and hospitality sectors represent one of the world's largest industries.
-In New Zealand tourism is a $20 billion industry that generates 9% of GDP.
+The tourism and hospitality sectors have in recent decades represented one of the world's largest industries.
+In New Zealand tourism has been a $40 billion industry that has generated 9% of GDP.
 As a highly diverse and innovative industry, as well as a significant source of employment, it is critical that the industry is served by high-quality graduates.
 TOUR 101 serves as the platform for the undergraduate degree in tourism.
 It provides future leaders of the industry, including policy-makers and managers, with critical understandings of the principles that structure tourism and the nature and operation of tourism businesses in New Zealand and globally.

 |Paper title||Introduction to Tourism|